SINTEF-Optimization/fiskologisk/README.md

-The program can be configured to use different solver implementations by giving the command line parameters `--Decomposition 0/1/2` and `--Use_heuristic true/false`.
+The program can be configured to use different solver implementations by giving the command line parameters `--Decomposition 0/1/2` and `--Heuristic true/false`.
 Each configuration is described briefly below.

+Note that for the decomposition approaches, we have not yet implemented branching, so column generation is limited to the root node (sometimes called the *price-and-branch* approach).
+Typically, these decompositions give good lower bounds, so your solution is often within a few percent of the optimal, but to get fully optimal solutions would require explicit branching with column generation (*branch-and-price*).

 ### Full MIP